• Skip to primary navigation

 3. Put jars in oven on low or in hot water till ready to use

-1. Bring large pot of water to a boil
+4. Bring pot of water to a boil

 Let's Get Canning!